With 300-plus days of sunshine each year, Townsville quickly finds itself on the radar of many visitors.

-Feel Townsville’s heartbeat at The Strand, a picturesque, palm-lined beachfront promenade that offers 2.2km of entertainment.
+Feel Townsville’s heartbeat along this picturesque, palm-lined, beachfront promenade.
 Highlights include bike paths and walkways, picnic spots, easy access to the beach, an action-packed water park, and restaurants and bars offering sparkling water views.

-Or get your bearings with a climb to the top of Castle Hill, the iconic granite monolith that keeps watch over the city.
+Get your bearings with a climb to the top of this iconic granite monolith, which keeps watch over the city.
 Centrally located and accessible by vehicle or on foot, Castle Hill provides spectacular 360-degree views from atop.
 This outlook is particularly breathtaking at sunrise or sunset.

 If it happens to be raining – or to beat the heat – these Townsville attractions all make for an enthralling visit.

 Reef HQ Aquarium: A first-class attraction that offers an entertaining and educational ‘visit’ to the Great Barrier Reef without getting wet.
-Excellent viewing opportunities of the reef’s immense marine life.
+Excellent viewing ops of the reef’s immense marine life.

 Maritime Museum of Townsville: Comprehensive coverage of the region’s rich maritime past.
 The SS Yongala feature is seriously captivating.

 Museum of Tropical Queensland: More maritime stories abound alongside exploration of rainforests and reefs.
 Plenty to hold interest for all ages.